kaamyk/woody-woodpacker/README.md

 - **Perceptual coding**: mainly used in video and audio encoding.
 It removes data that are not easily perceived by humans as repetitive patterns while maintaining an acceptable quality

 Source: [https://www.seagate.com/fr/fr/blog/what-is-data-compression/](https://www.seagate.com/fr/fr/blog/what-is-data-compression/)

+## Objectives
+The objective of the program is to **encrypt** a program given as parameter and **inject** code at the beginning of it.
+A **new executable** will generated.
+This new binary will have to be **decrypted** before execution and behave as the original program in the last step.

+### Why encrypt?
+From **attackers**, encryption permits to "**hindering** forensic analysis in case of detection, hindering copying of confidential data, adding functionality to the protected binary.<br>
+From **defender**, adding a level of authorization checks, hindering analysis of customised intrusion detection tools , adding functionality to the protected binary.

+In our case, we want our binary to be sure that only athorised individuals executes the binary and to obscure or hide the "new" binary and/or the way it works.<br>
+For encryption we will use a very simple encryption method called the **XOR cipher**.
+This method consists by simply pass the bytes of the binary through a binary XOR operator with a fixed value.

+## ELF infection
+ELF infection consists, like the subject asks, in inserting code in an existing executable without altering its original behaviour.
+The memory of executables are organised as aligned pages.
+It basically means that in memory segments constituting pages that are not entirely filled with the text and data, padding will we added before or after data to fill them.
+We will use this padding to insert our code.<br>
+Then to execute the parasite, the ELF header where information about the executable including the virtual address of the entrypoint.
+The parasite will then have to give the control back to the executable.

+To do so, we will have to go from a section to another starting from the elf header.
+In our C program it can be done using structure that are predefined in elf.h.<br>
+In this structure the usefull members are "e_entry" (gives vritual address of the program's entrypoint), "e_phoff" (gives the file offset for the start of the program header table).<br>